 Baseline Comparison: Microwork Platforms

 Microwork platforms generally offer the ability to set requirements for a specific minimum worker accuracy rate and prior work quantity.
 This is done in order to limit the workers completing a task to those likely to be correct.

 A survey of these sites shows that many jobs accept only answers from workers with at least 95% accuracy and 50-100 previous tasks completed.

 hCaptcha does not have this luxury.
 We must ask questions of bots, malicious humans, and most importantly of users for whom we have no prior history.

 We need to be as accurate as possible in our judgment to keep out bots, and as efficient as possible in the number of times we ask a question to maximize site earnings and system throughput.

-We also need to prevent collusion and other automated attacks from fooling our systems into accepting the wrong answer just because multiple people say it is true.
+We also need to prevent automated attacks and collusions from fooling our systems into accepting the wrong answer just because multiple people say it is true.